kyma-project/runtime-watcher/docs/Listener.md

 ### Use

-1. For operators built using the Kubebuilder framework, you might leverage your `SetupWithManager()` method to initialize the Listener by calling `RegisterListenerComponent()`.
+1. For operators built using the Kubebuilder framework, leverage your `SetupWithManager()` method to initialize the Listener by calling `RegisterListenerComponent()`.

 2. You might also setup your controller to watch for changes sent through the `source.Channel{}` returned by the Listener module, and to react to them by calling the `(blder *Builder) Watches()` method and providing your `handler.EventHandler` implementation.